m-crown/SPEAR/README.md

 Some of the scores employed here have been used to demonstrate the immune escape and ACE2 binding properties of Omicron and are discussed further in Teruel _et al_.
 [1].

 ## Acknowledgments
-Primary SPEAR development is undertaken by [Matthew Crown](https://github.com/m-crown) with supervision by [Matthew Bashton](https://twitter.com/mattbashton) and is developed in collaboration with the [Najmanovich Research Group](http://biophys.umontreal.ca/nrg/) specifically Natália Teruel and Rafael Najmanovich.
+Primary SPEAR development is undertaken by [Matthew Crown](https://github.com/m-crown) project is lead by [Matthew Bashton](https://twitter.com/mattbashton) and is developed in collaboration with the [Najmanovich Research Group](http://biophys.umontreal.ca/nrg/) specifically Natália Teruel and Rafael Najmanovich.
 This work is funded by [COG-UK](https://www.cogconsortium.uk/).

 ### Software dependencies used